tobiasnowacki/tobiasnowacki.github.io/index.md

 Do Presidential Systems Impede Growth?
 Evidence from Local Governments in the United States (with Carl Gustafson, Dan Thompson and Andrew B. Hall).

-The Gender Gap in Political Careers: Evidence from Proportional Representation.
+The Gender Gap in Political Careers: Evidence from Proportional Representation Systems.

 Does Party Control Matter for Fiscal Policy?
 Evidence from English Local Government.